 What does this mean for the real estate industry?

-The Texas REALTOR® position
+Texas REALTORS® position

 Our association steadfastly opposes efforts to expand the sales-tax base to include professional services.
 Furthermore, the association believes any taxing structure should not place an undue burden on the real estate industry or hamper the continued economic recovery in Texas.